 Retirement Healthcare Cost Overview

-This Fidelity report shows that couples who retire this year will need $275,000 for medical costs in retirement.
+Couples who retire this year will need $300,000 for medical costs in retirement.
 This is a 6% increase from last year and is on top of the expected Medicare contributions already in place.
 This means a single person could expect to pay roughly $137,500 for healthcare cost in retirement.
 (Please note this number skews slightly higher for women based on an average longer life expectancy than men.)

 Medicare only actually pays for 35% of projected health costs in retirement, which is why the projected costs so significant from a personal finance perspective as we factor in out of pocket expenses like co-payments, deductibles, prescription drugs and especially long-term care, the cost just grows and grows.